 This special issue aims to show the excellence and diversity of the research conducted by HEC Paris PhD candidates and alumni.
 You will find a selection of cutting-edge findings, answering crucial questions such as: Is AI a threat to human creativity?
 Should we listen to the Wall Street gurus?
 How to better manage one’s promotion?
 How much do we value our private data?
 What are ambiguity and risk attitudes?
 How bad is the mere presence of a phone?
 HEC Paris PhD Program, headed by finance professor Johan Hombert, supports its students throughout their thesis writing and job placement in the best universities and business schools, such as the MIT, Wharton and Harvard Business School.
 Most PhD alumni continue to collaborate with professors at HEC, thanks to the strong relationships they have developed during their journey.

-Increased Use of AI in Private Equity Will Cause an Industry Shakeout
+Will the Increased Use of AI in Private Equity Cause an Industry Shakeout?

 A new study developed by Thomas Åstebro, Professor of Entrepreneurship at HEC Paris, finds that the number of private equity (PE) and venture capital (VC) firms using artificial intelligence has increased dramatically in the past decade.
 The study claims that while increasing efficiency overall, AI will also change deal-making processes and destroy junior-level jobs.
 This article summarizes the article, ‘An Inside Peek at AI Use in Private Equity’, published in the Journal of Financial Data Science (Summer 2021, jfds.2021.1.067) with Portfolio Management Research (PMR).